• Accessibility

 How can I access support with campaigning and manifestos?

 Once your nomination has been confirmed by the Elections team you will be invited to a Candidate Briefing session where we will run through everything you need to know ready to start your campaign.
-This session will be mandatory for all candidates to engage with as it will cover all the rules, useful information and support.
+This session will be mandatory for all candidates to engage with as it will cover all the rules, useful information and support and will be held on Thursday 12 March 2026 at 17:00 in Union 1 on Frenchay Campus (U Block).

-We will be providing workshops and resources for all candidates to access in anticipation of the campaign window, including:
+Key resources for all candidates can be accessed in anticipation of the campaign window, including:

 • Effective Campaigning Workshop